Narc (video game): Reception

-All the versions of the game generally received positive reviews, being praised for its intense action and enjoyable gameplay, but criticism for its repetitiveness, including 9/10 from CRASH, 8/10 from Sinclair User and 72% from Your Sinclair.
+All the versions of the game generally received positive reviews, being praised for its intense action and enjoyable gameplay, but criticism for its repetitiveness, including 9/10 from CRASH, 8/10 from Sinclair User, and 72% from Your Sinclair.
 Matt Bielby of Your Sinclair called it "one of the most objectionable Speccy games I've seen in ages", and called it "repetitive" and the plot "utter nonsense."
 However, due to being one of the first games to feature blood, it has been a target of concerns and criticism from parents.

 Legacy

-In 1990, Acclaim released NARC as a handheld LCD game.
+In 1990, Acclaim released Narc as a handheld LCD game.

-The main musical theme by Brian L. Schmidt was recorded by the band Pixies and released as a B-side to their "Planet of Sound" single in 1990.
+The game's main theme by Brian L. Schmidt was recorded by American alternative rock band Pixies and released as a B-side on their "Planet of Sound" single in 1990.

+Narc was seen briefly in the 1990 film Teenage Mutant Ninja Turtles as a group of teenagers were playing the game and fighting Mr. Big.

-Max Force and villains Dr. Spike Rush, Joe Rockhead and Mr. Big appeared as characters in the cartoon The Power Team and in the film 22 Jump Street.
+Max Force and villains Dr. Spike Rush, Joe Rockhead and Mr. Big appeared as characters in the cartoon The Power Team.

-NARC is included in the Midway Arcade Treasures 2 (2004) collection.
+Narc is included in the 2004 compilation Midway Arcade Treasures 2.

+Narc is a song on the soundtrack of Hotline Miami 2: Wrong Number, another ultra-violent video game.